PuZZleDucK/polyglot-toy-robot/README.md

 ## Notes to self:
-- Use URL shortener to preserve anonymity for CI/CD link
+- [x] Use URL shortener to preserve anonymity for CI/CD link
+- [ ] Data scripts in a model... script_data and expected_output
+- [ ] Evaluation in controller